Complaints and Remedy Policy 2024 - 2027

 7.16 On receipt of the escalation request, the investigating officer will contact the customer to discuss the stage two complaint to:

-a. the complaint stage
+- the complaint stage;

-b. the complaint definition
+- the complaint definition;

-c. the decision on the complaint
+- the decision on the complaint including which aspects are upheld and not upheld;

-d. the reasons for any decisions made
+- the reasons for any decisions made;

-f. details of any outstanding actions
+- details of any outstanding actions and a contact point for this, if applicable;

 Extensions